 Lockdown—and its consequential nonstop togetherness —likely left many couples feeling pressurized and disillusioned, eroding at foundations and uncovering uncomfortable truths about compatibility.
 While I have not been running any studies, I’ve anecdotally observed this pattern in my own work as well.

 If you’re anticipating a newly-single, still-stuck-inside Valentine’s Day this year, the numbers are on your side—many, many people are in similar situations.
-While it may feel unviable to envision new beginnings right now—the pandemic is still ongoing, and, for many, loneliness and monotony have proven persistent—it is my professional opinion that the end of a romantic relationship is an opportunity for rebirth.
+It is my professional opinion that the end of a romantic relationship is an opportunity for rebirth.
 In fact, I believe without exception that breakups are essentially equivalent to new beginnings and massive self-discovery.

 The first step is to stoke a least a little hope.
 When that is hard to do, there’s nothing wrong with looking to science, theory, or art for help.
 Here’s my psychotherapist-approved list of five books and one movie to cultivate a spirit of renewal: